 This superhero is a blend of caffeine, horse chestnut, kangaroo flower and mother-of-pearl to simultaneously tighten and brighten your baby blues.
 For real.
 It’s the next best thing to getting your eight hours of REM sleep.

-Pros: Fans swear that their eyes looks more luminous almost instantly.
+Pros: Fans swear that their eyes look more luminous almost instantly.

 Cons: The texture can be off-putting, and it doesn’t glide on as well as some other creams.